amiraghajan78/shopping-card/README.md

 ### Project Link (click to view project) :
 [`shopping-card`](https://amiraghajan78.github.io/shopping-card/)

 #### After entering the project, first click on the word shop in the header so that the products will be displayed for you.
 Because dynamic projects cannot be deployed on github-page.
+Please do not refresh the pages.

 #### Technologies used in this project :
   1. React